NERSC HPC Achievement Awards

 Winners are listed on the NERSC web site and highlighted in NERSC press releases.
 Winners are chosen by representatives from the NERSC Users' Group Executive Committee and NERSC staff.
 Selections are made based on innovations and achievements that substantially used NERSC resources.
 Those resources could be any combination of computational systems, storage systems, and/or NERSC HPC services.

 There are two awards, each with separate Open and Early Career categories.

 NERSC Award for Innovative Use of High Performance Computing

 This award honors innovative use of NERSC's HPC resources.
 Examples include introducing HPC to a new science domain or a novel use of HPC resources.
 Anything that puts a fresh perspective on HPC or presents a new way to solve a problem is considered.

 Early Career Category (Students and Postdocs)

-Awards to present at NUG 2017 will be based on work performed at NERSC and published or submitted in the last two years.
+Based on work performed at NERSC and published or submitted in the last two years.

 NERSC Award for High Impact Scientific Achievement